practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 <br/>

-I didn't succeed with getting the 32-bit Mocka Modula-2 compiler running in a 64-bit Linux system.
+I didn't succeed with getting the 32-bit Mocka Modula-2 compiler running in a 64-bit Linux system: tbd

 It's apparently anyway so easy as explained here: tbd

-However, I managed with the two source tbd
+However, I managed with the two primary sources listed above.

 tbd